williamvds/uni/osc/lectures.md

 > Mono-programming: Having a single partition for user processes

 - One single user process in memory/executed at any point
 - A fixed region of memory is allocated to the OS/kernel - remaining used by the single process
 - eg used in MS-DOS
 - Process has direct access to physical memory = no address translation
 - Process always located in the same address space
 - No protection between different user processes required
-- Overlays enable the programmer to use more memory than available - load program incrementally
+- Overlays enable the programmer to use more memory than available - can load a program incrementally

-> Overlaying: Transferring a block of data/code into memory, replacing what is already there
+> Overlaying: Transferring a block of data/code into memory, replacing what is
+> already there

 - Common in embedded systems and modern consumer electronics - eg washing machines, microwaves, etc

-- Cons
+- __Cons__
   - If a process has direct memory access it might be able to access OS memory
   - OS can be seen as a process - there's already multiple processes
   - Low utilisation of hardware resources (CPU, I/O, etc)
   - Mono-programming unacceptable as multiprogramming is expected on modern machines

 - Can simulate multiprogramming through swapping
   - Swap process out to disk and load a new one (though context switches would become time consuming)

 ## Modelling multi-programming
 - Given `n` processes in memory
 - A process spends `p` percent of its time waiting for I/O
 - CPU utilisation is `1 - (time all processes are waiting for I/O)`
 - CPU utilisation is given by `1 - p^n`
-- eg, given `p = .2`, we can achieve 100% CPU utilisation using 4 processes `(1 - .2^4)`
+- eg, given `p = .2`, we can achieve 100% CPU utilisation using 4 processes
+    `(1 - .2^4)`
-- CPU util increases with `n` and decreases with `p`
+- CPU utilisation increases with `n` and decreases with `p`
-- More memory means space for more processes, which enables achieving higher util
+- More memory means space for more processes, which enables achieving higher utilisation

 - __Multi-programming improves CPU utilisation, and so memory management should support it__

 - Caveats
   - Assumes all processes are independent (not always true)
   - Could build more complex models using the _queueing theory_, but could use this model for approximate predictions

 ## Partitioning

 ### Fixed partitions, equal size
 - Divide memory into static, contiguous, and equally sized partitions, with fixed size and location
 - Any process can take any (large enough) partition
 - OS keeps track of which parts are being used, and which are free

-- Pros
+- __Pros__
   - Allocation of fixed equal sized partitions to process is trivial
   - Very little overhead, simple implementation
-  - Allows multiprocessing = better CPU util
+  - Allows multiprocessing = better CPU utilisation

-- Cons
+- __Cons__
   - Low memory utilisation and internal fragmentation - parts may be unnecessarily large
   - Overlays needed if a program does not fit into partition (burden on programmer)

 > Internal fragmentation: When part of a partition is not being used

 ### Fixed partitions, non-equal size
 - Divide memory into static, non-equally sized partitions, with fixed size and location

-- Pros
+- __Pros__
   - Reduces internal fragmentation
-  - Allows multiprocessing = better CPU util
+  - Allows multiprocessing = better CPU utilisation

-- Cons
+- __Cons__
   - Low memory utilisation and internal fragmentation - parts may be unnecessarily large
   - Allocating processes to partitions must be carefully considered
   - Overlays needed if a program does not fit into partition (burden on programmer)

 #### Allocation methods
 - Private queue per partition
   - Assigns each process to smallest partition in which it would fit
-  - Pro: Reduces internal fragmentation
+  - __Pro__: Reduces internal fragmentation
-  - Con: Can reduce memory util - lots of small jobs results in unused large parts = starvation
+  - __Con__: Can reduce memory utilisation - lots of small processes =
+      unused large partitions = starvation

 - Single shared queue
   - Applies to all partitions
-  - Can allocate small processes to large partitions
+  - __Pro__: Can allocate small processes to large partitions
-  - Con: Results in increased internal fragmentation
+  - __Con__: Results in increased internal fragmentation

 ## Relocation and protection
 - When run, a program does not know in advance which partition/address it will occupy
   - Cannot generate static addresses that are absolute (referring to physical memory)
   - Addresses should be relative to where the program has been loaded
   - OS must resolve relocation, allowing processes to run at different memory locations

 - Protection - once you can have two programs in memory at the same time, need to consider and enforce protection
   - One process must not be able to access another's memory

 > Logical address: A memory address seen by a process